4 Top Tips 🚀 To Get The Benefits Of BIM Technology

 What are you supposed to do when a client wants the Taj Mahal but they’re only paying enough for a cave?

-To start us off Sonali outlines the problems that currently exist when setting BIM expectations and also begins to explain a framework to help.
+To start us off Sonali outlines the problems that currently exist when setting expectations for Building Information Modeling and also begins to explain a framework to help.

 The main goal here is to ensure that any disconnect between a client’s BIM expectations and the resulting BIM services provided can be avoided.